CanTalat-Yakan/3DEngine/README.md

 # Windows App SDK

-**Create beautiful, modern apps for Windows 11 that are backwards compatible** to Windows 10 October 2018 Update (build 17763 / version 1809)!
+**Use the [WinAppSDK](https://github.com/microsoft/WindowsAppSDK) to create beautiful, modern apps for Windows 11 that are backwards compatible** to Windows 10 October 2018 Update (build 17763 / version 1809)!

 * Use your current installer *(no requirement to use MSIX, but there are [reliability/security benefits to using MSIX](https://docs.microsoft.com/windows/msix/overview#key-features)!)*
 * Additive platform APIs *(only add what you need, leave the rest of your app as-is)*